Millennium Transmitter: History

 On June 30, 2020, the transmitter was shut off due to a cease and desist order from the National Telecommunications Commission after ABS-CBN's legislative franchise expired on May 4, 2020.

 After two years of being non-operational for transmission, ABS-CBN granted the request of AMBS to use the transmitter for the analog and digital broadcasts of All TV.
 This was confirmed by Willie Revillame on his show Wowowin.
-ALLTV later beginning simulcasting several ABS-CBN programs, such as TV Patrol, Magandang Buhay and It's Showtime, since April 15, 2024.
+ALLTV later beginning simulcasting several ABS-CBN programs, such as TV Patrol and It's Showtime, since April 15, 2024, until it expanded it's airtime via brand licensing agreement on January 2, 2026.
 This marked the return of ABS-CBN's operations to the transmitter tower after four years since its shutdown in 2020, albeit as an airtime lease operator.

 On February 27, 2025, ABS-CBN announced that it would sell most of the Broadcast Center to Ayala Land, pending regulatory approval to the Philippine Stock Exchange.
-On March 2, 2025, Ogie Alcasid shared a post on social media, where he casually confirmed that the Millennium Transmitter would soon be demolished.
+On March 2, 2025, Ogie Alcasid shared a post on social media, where he casually confirmed that the Millennium Transmitter would soon be demolished by 2026.
 On July 9, 2025, the Millennium Transmitter was closed in preparation for demolition, the first to be dismantled before the Broadcast Center, just 5 years after the new franchise was rejected by the Congress.
 On August 20, 2025, ABS-CBN and Ayala Land have signed the deeds of absolute sale for the purchase of the sold properties.